w3c/rqtf/Gaming_GAP_analysis.md

 The Game Accessibility Guidelines provide a fairly comprehensive menu of games accessibility advice organised into Basic, Intermediate and Advanced.

 #### AbleGamers Toolkit
 The [Accessible Player Experiences (APX)](https://accessible.games/accessible-player-experiences/) from AbleGamers breaks game accessibility down into a set of design patterns organised about the things a developer should do to create accessibility.
 These are explained in terms of the accessibility use cases but are not split into groups based on the beneficiary audiences.
+The guidelines give named examples of the design patterns in existing games to provide illustrative use cases.

 #### RNIB Devkit
 [RNIB Best Practice in Accessible Gaming 2025](https://github.com/RNIB-MediaAndCulture/Gaming_Devkit/blob/main/Devkit.md)